csteven15/ssvm/readme.txt

 -a		Prints the generated assembly code to the screen.
 -v		Prints the virtual machine output to the screen after it runs.

+When the program says "Running vm...", it is waiting for user input.

 -----------------------------Errors and Error Handling----------------------------

 There are many types of errors that may arise depending on what input is given to the program.
 There errors can come from either the lexical analyzer or the parser code generator.
 If an error happens, then the associated message will be printed out and then the program will attempt to resume parsing if the error occurred after the lexical analysis step.
 The error message will tell you whether the lexical analyzer or parser code generator found the error, and a description of the error will be given as well.
 See the section "Additional Included Files" for more information about specific errors.

 -----------------------------Additional Included Files----------------------------

 Included with this program is a folder "Examples of Errors", which contains text files that represent invalid programs.
 At the beginning of each text file is a comment that contains what the output will be from this compiler if you try to compile the text file as a tiny PL/0 program with this compiler.
 The text files are named "errorXX.txt" where XX is replaced by the error number that the code demonstrates.
 Some errors have multiple files to exemplify them.

 Also included with this program is one valid program, which is already loaded into input.txt.
 This program computes the value of a^b, where a is the base and b is the exponent.
 The program computes the value recursively.
 The first value of input is a and the second value of input is b.
 Upon entering both values, the result of a to the b power will be shown.
 The maximum result is that which fits into a 32-bit signed integer.
 The example output from a run of this PL/0 program is also given in sampleOutput.txt.
 The value of 2^3 was computed for that example run.